richard-scryber/scryber.core/docs/document_pages.rst

 This behaviour can can be stopped by applying the css attribute for 'page-break-before:avoid' value, and a page break can also be applied to any element using the style 'page-break-before:always' (or 'page-break-after:always').

-Margins, padding, boarder and depth should be preserved during the page break.
+Margins, padding, boarder and depth should be preserved during the page break, and the engine will try and layout the content appropriately for breaks inside nested elements.

 .. code-block:: html